BugSnag Alternatives

 Did the SmartBear acquisition really change BugSnag for the worse?

 Mixed.
-Pricing increased modestly post-acquisition.
-Standalone BugSnag-only support response times reportedly slowed as the team consolidated.
+Pricing rose modestly post-acquisition.
+Standalone BugSnag-only support response times slowed as the team consolidated under SmartBear's organization.
 The product itself continues active development.
-Teams renewing standalone contracts should benchmark against alternatives at renewal; teams already on the BitBar bundle find the value defensible.
+Teams renewing standalone contracts should benchmark against alternatives at renewal; teams already on the BitBar bundle find the value defensible because the cross-product discount cushions the per-tool cost.

 Yes for transition periods.
-Most SDKs do not conflict (Sentry + BugSnag + Rollbar all have separate global handlers and named init calls).
-The risk is double-billing during the transition; budget 2-4 weeks for parallel evaluation, validate matching error counts and grouping behavior, then remove the old SDK.
-Logging both to compare grouping quality across tools is a fast way to evaluate alternatives.
+Most SDKs do not conflict because Sentry, BugSnag, Rollbar, and Honeybadger all use named init calls and separate global handlers.
+The risk is double-billing; budget 2-4 weeks for parallel evaluation, validate matching error counts and grouping behavior, then remove the old SDK.
+Logging both side-by-side is the fastest way to evaluate grouping quality across tools.

 Is GlitchTip really feature-parity with Sentry?